 The font remained classic, with serifs, but the lines became more confident.
 They have a balance between traditional and modern presentation.
 Serifs are not overloaded with details but only add expressiveness to the text.
 This is no longer a text but a brand name, in which there is no superfluous.

-The shape of the letters is slightly stretched horizontally.
+The letters are slightly stretched horizontally.
 The style makes the visual appearance massive but not heavy.
-It’s like a sports sedan – wide, squat, ready to move.
+It’s like a sports sedan, wide, squat, ready to move.

 The proportions are even; without distortions, everything is verified.
-Even without the patterns and complex elements, this logo conveys the character of Jaguar – a combination of elegance, power, and confidence.
+Even without the patterns and complex elements, this logo conveys Jaguar’s character: a combination of elegance, power, and confidence.

 1965 – 1966

 The logo features a new style.
-The name is made with letters of different heights: the first capital letter and the rest smaller in size.
+The name is composed of letters of different heights: the first letter is capital, and the rest are smaller.

 The font has become more massive, with expressive serifs.
 These elements are visible but do not overload the design; on the contrary, they add weight and solidity to the text.
 The combination of thick and thin lines makes the letters embossed and expressive.